davidfrantz/force/docs/source/howto/tsi.rst

 All processing in the TSA submodule is performed band-wise.

-You can choose from a fairly long list of spectral bands and indices (see [here](https://force-eo.readthedocs.io/en/latest/components/higher-level/tsa/param.html)).
+You can choose from a fairly long list of :ref:`spectral bands and indices<tsa-param-index>`.

 HLPS will only read required bands to reduce I/O.